 Other causes of canine hyperkeratosis are rooted in auto-immune issues like leishmaniasis, which is a disease caused by sandfly bites.

 Canine Journal reports, “Unfortunately, there is no known cure at this time.
 However, the skin condition can be managed by softening and then removing the hardened skin on your dog’s paws and nose.
 Make an appointment with your vet to have this done frequently.”

 So remember!
-Keep the extra fur trimmed for better visibility of symptoms and increased chances of handling canine hyperkeratosis effectively once diagnosed.
+Keep the extra fur between the paw pads trimmed for better visibility of symptoms and increased chances of handling canine hyperkeratosis effectively once diagnosed.

 Proper grooming, such as keeping the hair between your dog’s paws trimmed, is just one way to keep your dog healthy and safe.
 The training tools you use also matter.
 We designed our bestselling harnesses to keep your fur baby safe and secure whether you’re walking down the street, driving in your car, or on the trail.

 At Joyride Harness, we believe that dogs are the sunshine in our lives, which is why we have made it our mission to keep dogs happy, healthy, and safe through the products we sell and the information we share through our blog.